mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 #### Ship Placement Controls Area

 - Provides buttons to allow players to place, rotate, randomly place, or clear their ships on their gameboard grid.
-- This area is hiddeen once turn based gameplay begins
+- This area is hidden once turn based gameplay begins
 - User stories covered: 1, 5, 6, 7, 8

 <details><summary>Screenshots</summary>